-- Make follow-up assignments before the training occurs. - Contact all couples with a high or very high interest in leading a group or being in a group. - Follow up before the motivation and enthusiasm begin to fail.
+- Make follow-up assignments before the training occurs. - Contact all couples with a high interest in leading a group or being in a group. - Follow up before the motivation and enthusiasm begin to fail.
 Establish your own acceptable follow-up time expectations.